zqannnnn/react/README.md

 ### Accessing Postgres

-The default development config has `postgres` as the database name, user and password and `bms-db` as the host.
+The default development config has `postgres` as the database name, user and password and `bmp-db` as the host.

 #### Using Adminer